GauriGCodes/VolunteerManagementAPi/README.md

 # VolunteerManagmentAPi
-This is back-end API Developed in Springboot, Maven, Apache Tomcat and Spring-Boot-JPA.
+This is back-end API Developed for volunteer management system in Springboot, Maven, Apache Tomcat and Spring-Boot-JPA.